The Adventure of the Yellow Face: Plot

 Holmes excuses himself and Watson, and, that evening, after they have returned to Baker Street, says:

 Watson, if it should ever strike you that I am getting a little overconfident in my powers, or giving less pains to a case than it deserves, kindly whisper 'Norbury' in my ear, and I shall be infinitely obliged to you.

 Treatment of race

-Doyle's sympathetic treatment of interracial marriage, between an Englishwoman and a black lawyer in Atlanta, Georgia, appears extraordinarily liberal for the 1890s.
+Doyle's sympathetic treatment of interracial marriage, between a white English woman and a black lawyer in Atlanta, Georgia, appears extraordinarily liberal for the 1890s.
 Though the story has the widow treating her dead husband's race as a secret whose revelation might entail negative reactions, the marriage is not illegal in Britain, and her second husband's loving response is reported approvingly by Watson.
 This story, however, should be set alongside Doyle's stereotyped caricature of a thuggish black boxer, in "The Adventure of the Three Gables" (1926).

 Publication history

 "The Adventure of the Yellow Face" was published in the UK in The Strand Magazine in February 1893, and in the US in Harper's Weekly on 11 February 1893.
 It was also published in the US edition of The Strand Magazine in March 1893.
 The story was published with seven illustrations by Sidney Paget in the Strand, and with two illustrations by W. H. Hyde in Harper's Weekly.
 It was included in the short story collection The Memoirs of Sherlock Holmes, which was published in December 1893 in the UK and February 1894 in the US.